Life after vulval cancer surgery

 You may worry about the first time you let your partner see or touch your body again.
 Some women need time to be alone and come to terms with what has happened.
 This is very natural and some women want to build up their courage to face someone else – even a deeply loved partner.
 Others need almost instant comfort and find loving touch will relieve their fear of being rejected.

 If you find it difficult to relax during sex, you may find it helpful to learn how to relax.
 There are books and tapes that explain relaxation techniques.
 Contact your local cancer support group.
 They may have books and tapes they can lend you, or they may have classes at their group.
 Your specialist nurse or library may have relaxation tapes or books you can borrow.

 Be aware this can be a difficult time for your partner as well.
 They may not know how to give you the love and support you need so try to involve them in discussions with your doctor about your surgery and how it may affect your relationships.
 This can have a positive effect on your recovery.

 If you are not in a relationship at the moment, you may feel worried about starting a new one after your operation.
 Talk to your gynaecological nurse specialist about how you are feeling.
 You may find it helpful to get in touch with someone who has been through this type of surgery.
-There are organisations in the vulval cancer organisations section who will be able to put you in touch with someone who has been through a similar experience.
+Look at the vulval cancer organisations section who may be able to put you in touch with someone who has been through a similar experience.

-If you would like to talk to someone outside your own friends and family, look in our page about counselling organisations that can help put in touch with someone.
+If you would like to talk to someone outside your own friends and family, read more about counselling organisations that can help put in touch with someone.
 To find out more about counselling look in What is Counselling?.